rpavlov/rpavlov.com/source/2017-11-12-nonviolent-communication.md

 You have four option when hearing something negative: "You're really self-centered and a trash-person"

-1. Take it personally, and accept others' judgement
+1. Take it personally, and accept others' judgement.
 2. Blame others.
 "Actually, you're the one who's self centered"
-3.
+3. ???